pkom79/email-metrics-cloud/docs/BRANDING.md

 ### Segment Comparison (A/B) — Custom Segment
 - Uploads: Two optional CSV inputs, labeled "Segment A" and "Segment B".
 A is the baseline.
 - Labels: After upload, show an editable text field to rename each segment (defaults to file name).
-- Layout inside each stat card when both segments are present:
+- Layout when both segments are present (compact compare):
-  - Top row: Segment A value (use `tabular-nums`).
+  - Row 1: Segment A value (left-aligned, `tabular-nums`).
+Prefix with `A:`.
-  - Middle row: Segment B value (use `tabular-nums`).
+  - Row 2: Segment B value (left-aligned, `tabular-nums`).
+Prefix with `B:`.
+Immediately to the right of the B value, show the inline delta text "Δ vs A" as a relative percent.
-  - Bottom row: Delta chip "Δ vs A" showing relative percent change; text `text-emerald-600` when favorable, `text-rose-600` when unfavorable, gray when 0.0% or N/A.
+  - B-value tinting: Apply `text-emerald-600` when favorable vs A, `text-rose-600` when unfavorable; use neutral gray when equal or N/A. Ensure sufficient contrast in dark mode (`dark:text-emerald-400` / `dark:text-rose-400` acceptable).
 - Favorability:
   - Higher is better: revenue, members, AOV, revenue/member, created%, engaged%, non‑suppressed%, opt‑in%.
   - Lower is better: average days between orders, unsubscribed%, spam complaint%, user suppressed%.
-- Rounding:
+- Formatting and rounding:
   - Currency: 2 decimals.
-  - Rates and deltas: 1 decimal as a percent (e.g., 12.3%).
+  - Rates: 1 decimal as a percent in cards (e.g., 12.3%).
+  - Deltas (relative % vs A):
+    - 0–99.9%: show one decimal (e.g., 12.3%).
+    - ≥100%: no decimals (e.g., 125%).
+    - ≥1000%: thousands‑grouped integer (e.g., 1,463%).
   - Counts: integers using `toLocaleString()`.
-- Anchoring for N‑day windows: use Today for both A and B.
+- Anchoring for N‑day windows: anchor to `referenceDate` when provided; otherwise Today.
+Use the same anchor for both A and B.
 - Baseline zero: show "N/A (no baseline)" when A = 0 and B > 0; show "—" when both are zero.
-- Single-file behavior: When only Segment A is present, render the original single-segment cards without delta rows.
+- Single-file behavior: When only Segment A is present, render the original single-segment cards without delta text.
+- Row headers and order (both single and compare views):
+  1) Revenue & Value
+  2) Customer Base
+  3) Order Behavior
+  4) Acquisition
+  5) Engagement
+  6) Deliverability & List Health

 ### Selects
 - Use `SelectBase` for dropdowns; has consistent padding, border, focus ring: